 20Km | 6-7 hours | 970m Descent | Camp altitude 2650m

 The last day of the trek goes gradually downhill through mixed deciduous and bamboo forests.
-We further descend through forests and pastures connecting to large grassy area overlooking the motor road and Sephu Village (2650m).
+We further descend through forests and pastures connecting to a large grassy area overlooking the motor road and Sephu Village (2650m).
 Your car will be waiting here to transfer you to Punakha.
 Overnight hotel in Punakha.

 In the morning, you will drive to the airport for departure.
 Our representative will bid you farewell.